 Anyone can write a poem.
 There’s no right or wrong way, and poems don’t need to rhyme.
 Good poetry paints pictures with words.
 It makes us feel with our senses and our hearts.

-As you create your own weather poems, think of all the things you like about weather.
+Use these Poetry Frames to create your own weather poems.
+Think of all the things you like about weather.
 Think of what you see and hear and feel.
 Think of how you love to play.